ShiiiivanshSingh/letterboxd-x-leetcode/README.md

 ## privacy

-one of the main ideas behind this project was keeping the Letterboxd data local.

-your Letterboxd `.zip` is read entirely inside the browser.

-nothing from the uploaded export is sent to my server.

-the only external request made by the app is for the LeetCode submission calendar.
+one of the main ideas behind this project was keeping the Letterboxd data local. your Letterboxd `.zip` is read entirely inside the browser. nothing from the uploaded export is sent anyehere, the only external request made by the app is for the LeetCode submission calendar.

 > [!WARNING]
 > **LeetCode data requires an internet connection.**